flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Prehistoric Saharan alien-looking figures and ceremonies

 The third part of the holiday will introduce you to the paranormal activity recorded on the surface of rocks and dark caves by our prehistoric ancestors thousands of years ago, in what is known as anthropomorphic art.
-The subject of many of these prehistoric paintings is somewhat mysterious and strongly suggests a kind of strange mythology, rich in headless figures, one-eyed heads, round-headed aliens, fabulous animals (such as an antelope with an elephant's body), and some bizarre abstract formations that rival the natural basalt and sand-stone formation of the Acacus mountains; which some writers linked with alien visitors who allegedly visited the Sahara in the past.
+The subject of many of these prehistoric paintings is somewhat mysterious and strongly suggests a kind of strange mythology, rich in headless figures, one-eyed heads, round-headed aliens-looking forms, fabulous animals (such as an antelope with an elephant's body), and some bizarre abstract formations that rival the natural basalt and sand-stone formation of the Acacus mountains; which some writers linked with alien visitors who allegedly visited the Sahara in the past.

 Day 9